nus-cs2103-AY1920S1/duke/README.md

 #### Delete Expenses
 Duke Bunny can help you to delete specific expenses that you no longer need to keep track of.
+The data will be saved once the command is made.
+If there is incorrect user input format, he will also reply with what went wrong.

 - To delete an expense at index 2 of the list, send:
 	`delete e2`